 There is a range of different types of combi boilers available on the market depended on the energy source of the property.

 On the basis of the energy source, you can choose one from a wide range of fuel sources.

 Four types of combi boilers are available depending on fuel type:

 4. Electric combi boilers

-1. Gas combi boilers: These are the most used combi boilers and use natural gas as fuel source.
-Considering cost minimisation and natural gas burning this can be the best option and most cost effective.
+1. Gas combi boilers: These are the most used combi boilers and use natural gas as a fuel source.
+Considering cost minimisation and natural gas burning this can be the best option and most cost-effective.

 2. Oil combi boilers: Oil is used here as the energy source.
-People who have scarcity of gas, are best to choose this type.
-They need a tank to store oil and a connection to it but most customers who ask for oil currently have the provisions set up already.
+People who have a scarcity of gas are best to choose this type.
+They need a tank to store oil and a connection to it, but most customers who ask for oil currently have the provisions set up already.

 4. Electric combi boilers: Electric Combi boilers are slightly different from others, and can increase your monthly electricity bills quite significantly.
 Not a good choice for large households and very uncommon to be found in large homes.

 Here are some best Combi boilers on the market along with descriptions according to cost (without installation), brand, and efficiency.

 |Vaillant||Ecotec Plus||£1000 – £1400||Up to 10 years, (condition on installation)|